drobb2020/btre_project/README.md

 ## Updated Project 2022

 The original project exposed a lot of confidential information.
 I have now added python-decouple and django-extensions to the project to create a new secret key and decouple to place all the confidential settings in a .env file.
-See the env_example file to see which settings are hidden now.
+See the env_example file to see which settings are now hidden.

 Make sure you add your .env file to the .gitignore file if it is not already there.